jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 Jupyter Lab served through this service can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.

+The ReCaS Jupyter Lab instance is based on the [RAPIDS Docker container](https://hub.docker.com/r/rapidsai/rapidsai/).

 ## 2 Installing new Python modules
 To install new Python packages you can use  `pip` .